We’re your painter in Marshfield, MA

 Suggestions for painting your Marshfield home:

 Rotted trim, shingles and clapboards are understandably common on Marshfield homes.
 Because our New England winters and salt air don’t play nicely with the wood on Marshfield homes, wood failure is common on Marshfield exteriors.
 If you see rotting wood boards on your home, replace the wood as soon as possible so you don’t have further or internal damage as the water continues to seep into the wood’s porous fibers.
-Our carpenters repair rotting wood on 40% of the homes we paint in Marshfield, so this is a very common issue that we can easily handle with you having to hire a separate carpenter – we are a one-stop company to make it easier for you!
+Our carpenters repair rotting wood on about 50% of the homes we paint in Marshfield, so this is a very common issue that we can easily handle with you having to hire a separate carpenter – we are a one-stop company to make it easier for you!

 PVC vs. Wood replacement boards – We have carpenters on staff to replace rotted wood on your Marshfield home before we paint.
 We often replace rotted wood boards with PVC material so the rotting won’t continue to occur.
-While PVC materials can cost a bit more, knowing you won’t have to replace it again will save you money in the end.
+While PVC materials can cost a bit more, knowing you won’t have to replace them again will save you money in the end.
 It’s also our general practice to only replace the rotted wood boards with PVC, which when painted is hard to distinguish from the existing wood on your home.
 Leaving the non-rotted wood in place while we only repair the wood that is rotten, can help to lower the overall cost to you.
-Modern PVC is also available to match many historic moulding profiles to maintain your antique home in period style – we can even replace wood gutters with a direct-match PVC solution!
-If you plan to put your home on the market sooner rather than later, it can be more cost effective to choose less expensive wood materials to replace your boards.
+Modern PVC is also available to match many historic molding profiles to maintain your antique home in period style – we can even replace wood gutters with a direct-match PVC solution!
+If you plan to put your home on the market sooner rather than later, it can be more cost-effective to choose less expensive wood materials to replace your boards.

 Cedar Shingles – A Staple in Marshfield: Cedar shingles are so popular because they offer durability with a classic New England look.
 In Marshfield, most homes contain shingles often on at least one or more sides of exteriors.
 Many Marshfield residents like to let their shingles weather or grey over time – this is a classic look that gets better with age.
 We also can coat your shingles with a semi-solid or solid stain to protect your cedar shingles from the Marshfield elements and help prevent them from getting gray.
 Stains are protective as well as beautifying as stains seep into your cedar shingles to protect them.

 What’s that black stuff on my shingles?
 Yes, your cedar shingles are a ripe habitat for mold and mildew.
 We recommend power-washing them with a mold-killing detergent before coating them with the stain.
 Of course, if your shingles are in a damp or shady side of your home, the mildew will grow back again.
 As a precaution, we recommend trimming trees so that there is some sun shining on your shingles at least part of the day and the house is allowed to “breathe.”
+The more sunlight on your cedar shingles the better.